 People have always been exposed to natural ionising radiation owing to the presence of radionuclides of terrestrial origin in the environment, radon emanations from the ground and exposure to cosmic radiation.
-Exposure to natural radioactivity represents about 73% of the total annual exposure on average.
+Exposure to natural radioactivity represents about 65% of the total annual exposure on average.

-3 1 1 Natural radiations (excluding radon)
+3 1 1 Radiation of natural origin (excluding radon)